Did this video help you?

 - The mass of the planet attracting it

-In my experience of teaching this topic to GCSE students, the misconception about weight is one of the hardest to correct.
-Even though we learn in key stage 3 that mass and weight are not the same thing, the fact that these words are used interchangeably in everyday life really makes this misconception stick.
+The misconception that students have about weight is one of the hardest to correct.
+Even though you learn in key stage 3 that mass and weight are not the same thing, the fact that these words are used interchangeably in everyday life really makes this misconception stick.

 Measuring Weight